brunobraga95/QuintoAndarChallenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This Repository contains a challenge proposed by the recruiting team from QuintoAndar.
+This Repository contains a challenge proposed by the recruiting team from [QuintoAndar](https://www.quintoandar.com.br)..
 Feel Free to clone it and use as you wish.

 ## Requirements